AmirShkolnik/TheChickenBar/README.md

   - The types of food and prices offered by The Chicken Bar.
   - I am curious about the location and the estimated cooking time for my dish.
   - Additionally, I would like to understand whether I need to pick up my meal or if delivery is an option.
-  - I hope to intuitively navigate the website and have a positive emotional experience
+  - I hope to intuitively navigate the website and have a positive emotional experience.

 - ### Returning User